StevenIGuess/cppgui/README.md

 ## Installing the thing

 Release.exe is an installer, but I wouldn't trust that thing.
 Just download the Release folder and execute the main.exe file.
+You can also rebuild the entire thing using visual studio.

 ## Getting started